Left chevron

 When Brenda takes on a new interior design project, her client induction process can be broken down into three steps:

-• Step 1: the client fills out an online client profile questionnaire.
+1. The client fills out an online client profile questionnaire.

-• Step 2: Brenda schedules a 20-minute discovery call to assess what services would help the client best; she does so by asking questions about their current space and what problems they want to solve.
+2. Brenda schedules a 20-minute discovery call to assess what services would help the client best; she does so by asking questions about their current space and what problems they want to solve.

-• Step 3: a brainstorming session during which Brenda listens closely whilst touring the home, providing quick hit ideas so the client can start their own project or hire her for additional help.
+3. A brainstorming session during which Brenda listens closely whilst touring the home, providing quick hit ideas so the client can start their own project or hire her for additional help.

 Make it make sense

+Throughout the design process, Brenda focuses on encouraging clients to keep an open mind.
 "I don’t like to pigeonhole a client into a specific style.
 Most everyone gravitates toward a combination of styles—usually, they just don’t know how to put it all together."

 The essential tool in handling eclectic tastes and influences: moodboards.
 "Moodboards help to communicate my inkling of a client's tastes.
 From there, it usually takes just a couple of rounds to agree on a basis for moving forward.